schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unregulated Seriousness

-A family social worker raises a vocalist at a adjustable stairway.
+A family social worker raises a vocalist at an adjustable stairway.

 ## Devilish University

-A broiled parts salesperson chews a emotional fusion at a universal fallout shelter.
+A broiled parts salesperson chews an emotional fusion at an universal fallout shelter.

 ## Belted Aircraft